jplayer/react-jPlaylist/README.md

 1. `id` (string): Id of the jPlaylist to apply this to.

 #### Options
 Properties in this object are used to initialize the jPlaylist.
-They are deep merged with the default values.
+They are deep merged with the default jPlaylist options.

 ##### `playlist` (array: objects) : Required
 jPlaylist will load the playlist from this option in `componentWillMount()` automatically.
 Each object within the array needs to the same as react-jPlayer's [media schema](https://github.com/MartinDawson/react-jPlayer#media-object).